fastlabel/fastlabel-python-sdk/README.md

 In the case of a task divided under the following conditions.

-dataset slug: audio
+Dataset slug: audio
-object name: voice.mp3
+Object name: voice.mp3
-split count: 3
+Split count: 3

 Objects are registered in the data set in the following form.